Invariants and K-spectrums of local theta lifts: Introduction

-It is a result of \cite{PPz} that in the stable range $\theta(\rho)$ is nonzero.
-This partly generalizes a previous result of \cite{Li1989} which states that if $\rho$ is irreducible and unitarizable, then $\theta(\rho)$ is nonzero and unitarizable.
+It is a result of Protsak and Przebinda~\cite{PPz} that in the stable range, $\theta(\rho)$ is nonzero.
+This partially generalizes a previous result of Li \cite{Li1989} which states that if $\rho$ is irreducible and unitarizable, then $\theta(\rho)$ is nonzero and unitarizable.